9 Naive Bayes Classifier

 nb_model = naive_bayes(formula, data = train_set)

-The function automatically identifies the type of each predictor and estimates appropriate class-conditional distributions.
-Categorical variables such as marital and mortgage are modeled using class-conditional probabilities, while numerical variables such as age, income, and nr_loans are modeled using Gaussian distributions by default.
+The function automatically determines how to model each predictor based on its type.
+Categorical variables such as education and self_employed are represented through class-conditional probabilities, whereas numerical variables such as income_annum, loan_amount, cibil_score, and the asset-related variables are modeled using Gaussian distributions by default.

-To inspect the learned parameters, we can examine a summary of the fitted model:
+To inspect the fitted model, we can examine a summary of its estimated parameters:

 summary(nb_model)